georgebellbell/smart-doorbell/README.md

 cd SmartDoorbellProject
 ```

 Next, you need to get the project from gitlab.
+You will be prompted to enter your username and password.
 ```
 git clone https://nucode.ncl.ac.uk/scomp/stage-2/csc2033-software-engineering-team-project/teams/Team-17/smart-doorbell.git
 ```